GlobalsDB/Contributions/NodeJS/GlobalsGraphDB/README.txt

 so the graph is no longer wiped between times running the program.

 UPDATE NOTES(7/12/12)
 This commit primarily brings some observations about the efficiency of the program.
-For this purpose, please see the new "Efficiency Notes" document.
+To see them, please look at the new "Efficiency Notes" document.

 There have also been some added features and tweeks.
 I have changed the name of listConnected() to listConnected1() and I have reintroduced listConnected2(), a method that was removed with vertex objects.
 I have also changed deleteVertex() to make use of listConnected2().